Is Owning “Nice Things” Making Your Life Worse?

 There's middle ground between a broken-down Chevy Impala and a new fully loaded Range Rover.
 There's middle ground between a canvas tote bag and a Louis Vuitton one.

-You can still be satisfied with your purchases without buying on the Kardashian end of the spectrum, and I'd argue you'll be happier in the long-run when you detach from the notion that the more expensive = the better.
+You can still be satisfied with your purchases without buying on the Kardashian end of the spectrum, and I'd argue you'll be happier in the long-run when you detach from the notion that the more expensive always = better.

 Consumerism tells us that nicer things will make us happier, but remember who profits from you believing you need to splurge on the fancy car—the car company, the insurance company, upscale car washes... the list goes on.
-The person at the bottom of that beneficiary list, is you.
+The person at the bottom of that beneficiary list, often, is you.

 Katie Gatti Tassin